Back to Blog

 Mass social media was built to keep you scrolling.
 Intentional social networks are built to help you actually connect.
 The difference is fundamental — and it changes everything about the quality of relationships you build online.

 On traditional platforms, you're one of billions competing for attention in an algorithmic feed.
 Your posts reach a fraction of your followers.
-Your connections are measured in followers counts, not real relationships.
-An intentional social network flips this entirely — starting with how many people can even see you.
+Your connections are measured in follower counts, not real relationships.
+An intentional social network flips this entirely — starting with who decides that you're worth connecting with: a person, not an algorithm.

 The Problem with Scale